nsoontie/jupyter-notebook-lesson/README.md

 # jupyter-notebook-lesson
-A brief introduction to the jupyter noteook
+A brief introduction to the jupyter notebook